 Increased Insurance Rates

 These rates are much higher.
-If you don’t keep this in place for three years, the insurance company will alert the state, and your license will be suspended again.
+If you do not keep this in place for three years, the insurance company will alert the state, and your license will be suspended again.

-If you drive someone else’s car and they don’t have SR22, or they don’t want to provide SR22 for you, then you will be required to have SR22 on their vehicle when you drive it.
+If you drive someone else’s car and they do not have SR22, or they do not want to provide SR22 for you, then you will be required to have SR22 on their vehicle when you drive it.

 What if Other Family Members Need Your Car?

 Although losing your license can alter your life significantly, there are still options to have it reinstated.
-It’s essential to understand the costs of reinstatement and what is required by law.
-A DUI lawyer can inform you on the options you have for reinstatement depending on your case.
+It is essential to understand the costs of reinstatement and what is required by law.
+A DUI lawyer can explain the reinstatement options available based on the specifics of your case.

 This may include treatment programs, installing an ignition interlock device, or obtaining restricted driving privileges for a time.
 It is never a good idea to handle a DUI charge yourself.
 Contact our criminal justice lawyers in Pittsburgh, PA today for a free consultation.